StandWithUkraine22/wall_of_shame/README.md

 or extend an existing industry `.md` file by adding a new company.
 Remember to add a couple of spaces to obtain a newline.

+Let's improve this project and keep the list updated.

 ## Development

 Develop while running the server with `pnpm dev`.